heptarch/heptarch.github.io/drafts/tarkovsky.md

 summer, I would communicate my findings in the form of a report to Dr. Seweryn Kuśmierczyk, a professor of Polish literature at Warsaw University.
-The "caretaker" was a thin, ungainly woman called Chiara, who smoked constantly and seemed to have little if anything to do with the Institute.
+The "caretaker", a thin, ungainly woman called Chiara, smoked constantly and seemed to have little to do with the Institute.
 After two weeks of perfume and *branca menta*,

 <p align="center">